What Happens to my Pension on Divorce?

 Is my spouse entitled to half my pension if we divorce?

-In divorce or dissolution proceedings, the parties aim to achieve fairness.
+In divorce or dissolution proceedings, the aim of the court is to achieve fairness.

 The total value of both parties' pensions will be considered.
 In most cases, the needs of the parties will mean that the timing and the source of pension assets are less relevant, and all pension assets will need to be considered to meet the needs of the parties.
 The court can resort to all the available assets to ensure that both parties' needs are met.